Ada-Developers-Academy/core-unit-1/intro-to-git/git-setup.md

 1. More ownership, control, and access over the repo, such as permissions to add collaborators or push commits
 1. Separation from the original repo

-## Cloning a Repo Onto Your Computer
+## Cloning a Repo onto Your Computer

 When developers see a repo on GitHub.com, and want a copy of this repo on their own computer, they can **clone** the repo.

-Cloning will create a new folder onto the computer.
-This folder will have the name of the repo.
-This folder will contain all of the folders, files, and Git history that was in the repo.
+Cloning creates a new folder on the local computer.
+This folder has the same name as the remote repo.
+Also, this folder contains all of the remote repo's current folders, files, and Git history.

-The process of cloning requires a clone URL that GitHub usually provides.
-Once you have this clone URL, the command to clone is:
+To clone a repo, we need a Clone URL that can be obtained from the GitHub site for the project.
+Once we have this Clone URL, the command to clone is:

 ```bash
 $ git clone <clone url>